ghostnguyen/HttpClientFillerIssue/README.md

-## HttpClientFiller - Refit like but supports native ahead-of-time (AOT) compilation.
+﻿## HttpClientFiller - Refit like but supports native ahead-of-time (AOT) compilation.

 The HttpClientFiller usage is mostly identical from Refit.

 There are a few different to promote easier to use (less junk code) but highly customizable on your need.

-**Unlike Refit** will mark for the different.
+**Unlike Refit** keyword will mark for the different.

-Requirements and Limitation:
+Requirements and Limitations:
 - .NET 6 (C# 12) or above
 - No support XML Serialization, Newtonsoft.Json
 - Only support System.Text.Json.JsonSerializer